Electrical Engineering Technician Visa Sponsorship Jobs in Idaho

 Which companies in Idaho sponsor visas for electrical engineering technicians?

 Micron Technology in Boise is among the most active employers sponsoring skilled technical workers in Idaho, given its large semiconductor fabrication operations.
-Idaho Power and several defense and government contractors operating near the Idaho National Laboratory also hire electrical engineering technicians and have sponsored H-1B and other work visas for qualified international candidates in technical roles.
+Idaho Power and several defense and government contractors operating near the Idaho National Laboratory also hire electrical engineering technicians and have sponsored H-1B visa and other work visas for qualified international candidates in technical roles.

 Which visa types are most common for electrical engineering technician roles in Idaho?